slaviboy/IconsCompose/README.md

 ```

 ### How to use
-To add icons to your composable, simply add the [Icon](https://github.com/slaviboy/IconsCompose/blob/master/iconsCompose/src/main/java/com/slaviboy/iconscompose/Icon.kt) composable, where you can set the modifier and spesify your icon size
+To add icons to your Jetpack Compose app, simply add the [Icon](https://github.com/slaviboy/IconsCompose/blob/master/iconsCompose/src/main/java/com/slaviboy/iconscompose/Icon.kt) Composable, where you can set the modifier, specify your icon size and use all the properties that you normaly use with the regular Image composable.
 ```kotlin

 class MainActivity : ComponentActivity() {